Note: As a subsidiary of

 In this course, you will discover the best way for you to learn in the health sciences area.
 Topics cover skills considered essential for nursing students and include aspects of learning, exam and test preparation, time management, research skills, written and oral communication as well as interview and CV preparation.
 Classes will include work in a PC computer laboratory.
 You will research a health condition, infection or disease that is caused by a microorganism and present this information both in a written essay and oral presentation.
 You will also create a professional health portfolio of the area of health care that you are interested in working in.
 This portfolio includes interviewing a health professional and researching the history, academic pathway, professional associations and the significance of this health profession for future health care in New Zealand.

 Students will acquire and practice numeracy skills relevant to health sciences.
-This will include science calculations such as concentration and pH calculations and metric conversions.
-You will also look at health related numeracy such as BMI and drug calculations.
-Statistics is a key part of understanding health related data so you will learn to create, interpret graphs and understand basic statistics from selected health data.
+This will include science calculations such as concentration and metric conversions.
+You will also look at health-related numeracy such as BMI and drug calculations.
+Statistics is a key part of understanding health-related data so you will learn to create, interpret graphs and understand basic statistics from selected health data.

 Previous Related Programmes

 The New Zealand Certificate in Study and Career Preparation (Level 4) (Nursing Pathway) supersedes and takes the best from the following programme of study, which is no longer offered: